Why Sailing the Long Tack First is a Winning Move

 - Light or variable pressure – either connecting the puffs or sailing to the side where there is more wind means that we should ignore the long tack strategy.

-When sailing off the wind, the same principle applies, sail the long gybe first but be mindful of the exceptions above as they still apply even though you are travelling downwind.
+When sailing off the wind, the same principle applies, sail the long gybe first.
+The exceptions above as they still apply even though you are travelling downwind.